MathiasThor/CPG-RBFN-framework/README.md

 - **neural_controllers**:
 Contains all the code nesseary for the locomotion controller (i.e., the CPG-RBF network).
 - **simulations**:
-Contains coppeliaSim simulation environments (including the MORF hexapod robot)
+Contains coppeliaSim simulation environments (including the MORF hexapod robot).
 - **utils**:
 Contains additional utilities needed by the controller implementation and simulation interface.